peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EInteger EMax { get; }

-Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the decimal point.
+Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
 For example, with a precision of 3 and an EMax of 100, the maximum value possible is 9.99E + 100.
 (This is not the same as the highest possible Exponent property.)
 If HasExponentRange is false, this value will be 0.

 <b>Returns:</b>